egordm/MGTCOM/documents/Documents/Proposal/023_link_based.md

 %   * Not based on usual principle of a unique partition with each timestep
 %   * Cant handle real time community detection

 The final strategy we consider sidesteps the matching issue by considering all snapshots of the dynamic network at once.
 This is done by flattening the network in the temporal dimension and coupling edges between the same nodes at different timesteps.
 These approaches usually don't suffer from instability or community drift.
-The disadvantages include that the standard principle of a unique partition for each time step can not be applied, limiting the number of possible algorithms.
+The disadvantages include that the standard principle of an unique partition for each time step can't be applied, as only the combined network is used, therefore limiting the number of possible algorithms.
 Handling real-time changes to the graph are also usually not considered.

 % @muchaCommunityStructureTimeDependent2009
 %